 How do children participate?
 Children attending in person are welcome to join in worship with their parents.
 Some Sundays we offer a specific program during our worship time, which may be an intergenerational activity or a prepared lesson and discussion.
 Our greeter at the door can assist you.
 ANY child is also welcome to sit with adults in worship for the entire time.
 Children are welcome to read, draw, or play with soft toys that we have available.
 When children are restless and need to run around we have access to a gym, and can send an adult with you and your children for some play time.

 Where should I sit?
 You may sit in any open seats in the room.
 If you have trouble hearing, you might want to sit closer to the front rows.

 Where is parking?
 Public parking for meeting is in the school’s side lot, by the entrance in the courtyard, or along Cadbury Road in front of the school.
 Handicap spaces are closest to the courtyard entrance (the entrance we use), and our “Fresh Pond Meeting” hanging sign.

 Are you handicap accessible?
 We are wheelchair accessible.
 We currently do not have a hearing assist system.
 Please contact the clerks if you have specific needs.

 Why do you call this “meeting” and not “church”?
 Quakers call the “Church” the body of worshippers.
 The actual time of worship (not always on Sundays) is called a “Meeting for Worship”.

 How can I find out more about Fresh Pond Meeting, and about Quakers in general?
-See the rest of these pages, and call or email the clerks.
+See the rest of these pages, and you are welcome to email the clerks at freshpond@neymorg.
+One of the clerks will respond and could arrange a call, if you desire.
 At the rise (end) of meeting for worship, the Friend with care of worship can also answer questions you may have.